 We help ensure that the Forest Practices Rules are effective in protecting water quality and meet federal and state water quality standards.
-These rules and other programs like the Washington Watershed Restoration Initiative help protect streams, wetlands, and other bodies of water in or near forest areas and in-stream fish habitat.
+These rules and other programs, such as the Washington Watershed Restoration Initiative, help protect streams, wetlands, and other bodies of water in or near forest areas and in-stream fish habitat.

 - Field inspectors to help the Department of Natural Resources ensure rules are followed.

 - Forest practices effectiveness monitoring and policy analysts who participate in the Forest Practices’ adaptive management program.

 - Preserve trees in streamside areas to keep the water cool.

 - Improve in-stream fish habitat by providing woody debris and controlling pesticide use near water bodies.

 - Encourage proper construction and care of forest roads to prevent silt from entering water.